 Director of Replenish Earth, Dr Tia Kansara and author and campaigner, Rory Spowers joined with Renegade Inc. to discuss how we can rediscover natural law and our sense of self.

-The lack of any initial progress towards a reconciliation of human beings’ relationship to nature must of been a depressing prospect for any budding environmentalist campaigner during the early days of the movement.
+The lack of any initial progress towards a reconciliation of human beings’ relationship to nature must have been a depressing prospect for any budding environmentalist campaigner during the early days of the movement.
 Dr Tia Kansara is no exception.
 When Kansara started out working in the environmental field as a speaker, for example, the attitude among CEOs with regards to how their businesses had a negative environmental impact on society, was largely one of incomprehension and condescension.

 Kansara suggests there was a minimal conceptual understanding among heads of big business of the holistic interplay between business and the environment.
 Back then, the general consensus was that their business plans had no harmful affects on the planet, largely as a result, says Kansara, of the lack of any visible manifestations in the form of plastics in the ocean compared to today.
 Moreover, due to the disconnect between human experience and the reality of nature, there was (and arguably still is) a sense that people in the developed world were less aware than their counterparts in the developing world that their actions have real environmental impacts.
 The latter are more in touch with nature because they actually experience – on a day-to-day basis – the consequences of their actions.